 Ranging from a summit of 1344m right down to the minimum of 600m, there is a peak in the UK to suit everyone, so lace up your boots and go walking.
 You don’t have to walk or hike up a hill, however – it’s perfectly fine to trek across forests, moors and other terrains on flatland.

 Before you head out, ask yourself these questions to help you find the perfect trail and make sure that you’re 100% prepared:

 - How long do you want to hike for?

 - Are you going to take friends, go solo, or hike with the family?

 - Have you told someone where you’re going?

-Always make sure that you tackle a peak or route you can handle with your current skill level – if you haven’t been hiking before, it isn’t a good idea to start with Ben Nevis or Snowdon.
-Instead, train and work your way towards higher mountains by taking extended walks and slowly building up your stamina and experience.
+Always make sure that you tackle a peak or route you can handle with your current skill level.
+If you haven’t been hiking before, it isn’t a good idea to start with Ben Nevis or Snowdon.
+Instead, train and work your way up to higher-level mountains by taking extended walks and slowly building up your stamina and experience.